kimmobrunfeldt/shoot/README.md

 # Shoot

-**UI acceptanse for web applications made simple as hell.**
+**UI acceptance testing for web applications without coding a single line of code! **

 Shoot crawls through a given url, takes screenshots of each page and saves them as files.
 These screenshots can be compared between releases.
+You can view differences in images using GitHub.

 ## Usage